Updated 28 May 2019

 Fertility response relationships are based on nutrient response trials across the Southern Region.
 Researchers will continue field trials and gather feedback from advisers and growers.
 They’ll refine the critical nutrient soil levels and crop yield responses in the tools.
 In time the tools will become more specific to the HRZ.

-These tools are in a pilot phase.
-They have not been reviewed by the extensionAUS Crop Nutrition CoP.
+These tools are in a pilot phase and only 5 sites are available.
+More sites will be added in August.
+They have not been reviewed by the GRDC Communities Crop Nutrition CoP.
 The developers would like your feedback (see below)

 Tool 1: Awareness